China-fuelled cruise boom sparks environment fears

 Typical of the new generation of liners is Royal Caribbean's Spectrum of the Seas.

-Custom-built for the Asian market and billed as the region's biggest cruise ship, the 345 metre vessel can carry over 5,600 guests.
+Custom-built for the Asian market and billed as the region's biggest cruise ship, the 345-metre (1,140-foot) vessel can carry over 5,600 guests.

 Entertainment includes simulated skydiving in a wind tunnel, bouncing on a trampoline while wearing a virtual reality headset and bumper cars, all aimed at an increasingly younger generation of cruise-goers.